Current Exhibitions at Seattle Art Museum

 Boundless: Stories of Asian Art

-February 8, 2020 – ongoing
+February 8, 2020 – Ongoing

 Asia can be defined in many ways, geographically, culturally, and historically.
 As the world’s largest and most populated continent, Asia is not uniform or fixed: its boundaries shift, its people and cultures are diverse, and its histories are complex.
 After a transformative renovation, the Seattle Asian Art Museum—one of only a few Asian art museums in the United States—reopens with a presentation that embraces this complexity.
 You will not find galleries labeled by geography.
 Instead, works from different cultures and from ancient to contemporary times come together to tell stories about Asia in a non-linear narrative.